 These might seem like odd additions in a cozy drink, but they’re actually essential—and totally traditional.

-Ghee adds richness and helps give golden milk that creamy, luxurious flavor and texture.
+Ghee adds richness and helps give golden milk that creamy, luxurious flavor.
 But it’s not just for taste—curcumin is fat-soluble, so the ghee helps your body absorb it better.
 Plus, this is how golden milk has always been made in Indian households—including mine.
-By the way, you can easily make ghee at home with butter – check out my easy step by step recipe here!
+If you’re dairy-free, a bit of coconut oil works too.

 Is this golden milk recipe the same thing as a turmeric latte?